askap-vast/vast-pipeline/INSTALL.md

 This document explains how to install all the packages that the pipeline needs to run, as well as the PostgreSQL database.
 Following this documentation should get you started with a good __LOCAL__ development enrironment, where you can mess up things, but always go back and fix it up.

+Note for installs on a Mac: the use of `homebrew` is recommended (https://brew.sh).

 ## PostgreSQL Installation

 I don't recommend installing the database as part of a system package (e.g. `apt-get install postgres`), but instead use docker, which let you mess up things and keep your database installation separated from the system packages, given also that you need to install Python packages for the database to use, but you don't want to confuse them with the Pipeline Python environment.